A teenage man doesn't know if he is experiencing a mental spiral or a mental health condition.

 How Charlie Health can help with mental spirals

 If you or a loved one are struggling with mental spirals or persistent negative thoughts, Charlie Health is here to help.
-Charlie Health offers a virtual Intensive Outpatient Program (IOP) that provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions.
+Charlie Health offers a virtual Intensive Outpatient Program (IOP) that provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions.
 Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
 With treatment, managing your mental health is possible.
 Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo